 - Explain why your infrastructure needs cannot be met elsewhere. - Make the case for the uniqueness of the infrastructure or the establishment of a unique research or technology development capability at U of T, within the region (southern Ontario/GTA), or in Canada. - If the infrastructure is not unique within the University or in southern Ontario, make a persuasive case as to why existing infrastructure cannot be used.
-Briefly describe similar infrastructure available locally and describe why it is not accessible or appropriate/adequate for the proposed research or technology development (for example, if it is already at full capacity or cannot be integrated with other equipment in your lab or site). - Describe how improvements in the infrastructure are necessary to increase institutional capacity and to enhance global competiveness. - Indicate if the requested equipment will complement other infrastructure available locally and how it will fill a gap in existing facilities. - If proposals are going forward in similar areas at U of T, demonstrate that the other proposals do not overlap with yours.
+Briefly describe similar infrastructure available locally and describe why it is not accessible or appropriate/adequate for the proposed research or technology development (for example, if it is already at full capacity or cannot be integrated with other equipment in your lab or site).

+- Describe how the infrastructure will increase institutional capacity and enhance global competitiveness.
+Describe how the requested items will integrate with the existing infrastructure capacity at U of T and at partner institution(s). - Indicate if the requested equipment will complement other infrastructure available locally and how it will fill a gap in existing facilities. - If proposals are going forward in similar areas at U of T, demonstrate that the other proposals do not overlap with yours.